KPRoche/quantum-raspberry-tie/README.md

 To stop the program and shut down the Pi, press and hold the joystick button on the SenseHat.
 The color display will stop cycling, it will briefly display **OFF** on the LED array, and then the Pi will shut down.
 When the green light on the Pi stops flashing, it is safe to disconnect power.

+**NOTE** If you are running using the SenseHat emulator and click and hold the emulator GUI joystick button, it *will* shut down your rPi.
+Don't leave unsaved files open if you are going to test this.

 Both versions run the display by spawning a second thread.
 As long as the variable *thinking* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.

 The "blinky" and "showqubits" functions in the code are generalized to work with a global *display* variable.
 Setting that to equal the list defining the 5-qubit processor (ibm_qx5) will result in the bowtie display, setting it equal to the 16 (ibm_qx16) will result in the 16 bit display.